learn-co-curriculum/tcg-intro/README.md

-# Intro to Technical Coach Growth Curriculum
+# Intro to Software Engineering Development Curriculum

 Welcome to Flatiron School! (or, if you were here before as a student, welcome back!)

-As a Technical Coach, you'll be helping students make their way through the Flatiron program.
+As a Software Engineering Coach (SEC), you'll be helping students make their way through the Flatiron program.
 In order to support their technical growth, you need technical growth too!
-This curriculum will guide your technical growth over the next few months as you get ramped up as a teacher and continue to grow as a developer.
+This curriculum will guide your technical growth over the next few months as you get ramped up as a teacher.

 ## Curriculum Overview

+The basic structure of the curriculum is in three sections:

 ```
-- Solidify Fundamentals
+- Solidifying Fundamentals
-- Intermediate and highly leveraged skills
+- Intermediate Skills
-- Deeper Dives into adjacent topics
+- Deeper Dives
 ```

 The curriculum will start by shoring up your fundamentals in Flatiron's core curriculum.
-In order to help students with ruby, Rails, javascript, and React, you need to make sure you feel comfortable with those languages, frameworks, and related tools.
+In order to help students with Ruby, Rails, Javascript, and React, you need to feel comfortable with those languages, frameworks, and related tools.
 The fundamentals curriculum will move you quickly to a level of confidence in those concepts so that you feel prepared to teach them to students and help them debug issues they'll run into.

-Next, we'll cover tools and skills that will be super useful as you learn more.
+Next, we'll cover tools and skills that will make you a faster and more capable developer.
 We'll follow that up with deeper dives into advanced topics on curriculum-adjacent material.
-We won't cover everything, but we'll give you enough depth and loose threads that you'll have plenty more to keep unraveling.
+We won't cover everything, but we'll give you enough depth and loose threads that you'll have plenty more to keep discovering.

 ## Principles

+These are the principles behind what is included in this curriculum.

 1. **Impactful**

 Do higher impact things sooner.
-Some content is better 'Leveraged' than others.
+Some content is better 'leveraged' than other content.
 For instance, testing, debugging, and benchmarking help you learn other concepts, while learning ActionCable only teaches you about ActionCable.

 Similarly, better content has more impact per time spent.
 Some lessons will teach you more, faster, because they are higher quality learning experiences.
 For example, _Git Immersion_ is better than reading a Rails guide.
 It's better to do the better content sooner.